swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 .NET does not support nested character classes in general, although allows them as the right-hand side of a subtraction operation.

+We intend on permitting nested custom character classes.

 ### `\U`

 In PCRE, if `PCRE2_ALT_BSUX` or `PCRE2_EXTRA_ALT_BSUX` are specified, `\U` matches literal `U`.
 However in ICU, `\Uhhhhhhhh` matches a hex sequence.
 We intend on following the ICU behavior.